Super-Protocol/docs/docs/developers/CLI_commands/solutions/index.md

 ---

-Prepare the solutions to be deployed on Super Protocol.
+Prepare yours solutions to be deployed on Super Protocol.

 ## Usage